 How to pick your picture profile

-If you are shooting in RAW, you will have a large amount of control over the characteristics of your image.
+If you are shooting in RAW format, you will have a large amount of control over the characteristics of your image.
 Beyond general quality, this is one of the attractive advantages of RAW, but it eats up a lot of storage.
+(This is because RAW images, captured unprocessed by the camera with no set parameters, are uncompressed.)

 If you are not working in RAW, chances are that you will want to record in a flat picture profile, or Log profile, to give yourself more opportunities when it comes to coloring and enhancing your footage.